 We and our contract manufacturers rely on domestic and international transportation and logistics markets to deliver our products to customers.
 Our ability and the ability of our contract manufacturers to deliver our products could be adversely impacted by shortages in available cargo capacity, changes by carriers and transportation companies in policies and practices, such as scheduling, pricing, payment terms and frequency of service or increases in the cost of fuel, taxes and labor, and other factors, such as labor strikes and work stoppages, not within their control.
 For example, the COVID-19 pandemic has resulted in diminished cargo capacity and port detainment of vessels which have caused delays in delivery of our products to project sites.
-In addition, Russia's recent invasion of Ukraine, if prolonged, may cause delays in delivery of our products to project sites and escalated pricing in transportation and logistics markets, including as a result of rising oil prices.
-Material interruptions in service or stoppages in transportation and logistics markets, whether caused by strike, work stoppage, lock-out, slowdown or otherwise, and escalated pricing in transportation and logistics markets could materially and adversely impact our business, results of operations and financial condition.
+In addition, Russia's recent invasion of Ukraine, if prolonged, may cause delays in delivery of our products to project sites and escalated pricing in transportation and logistics markets, whether caused by strike, work stoppage, lock-out, slowdown or otherwise, and escalated pricing in transportation and logistics markets, whether caused by strike, work stoppage, lock-out, slowdown or otherwise, results of operations and financial condition.